RenKKLR/ReDI_DataAnalytics_FinalProject/README.md

 What function could be upgraded in the future:
 * Transform the column cibil rating into categories to see the differences
+* More visualization
 * Try other evaluation metrics for cross validation
-* More visualization
+* Model optimization by feature engineering

 About Dataset:
 The loan approval dataset is a collection of financial records and associated information used to determine the eligibility of individuals or organizations for obtaining loans from a lending institution.